 Back on Earth, fractals' beauty and infinite repetition means that some artists have been inspired to create experimental design work.
-Here, we've picked five amazing examples of fractal art to inspire you.
+Here, we've picked eight amazing examples of fractal art to inspire you.

 This entrancing and colourful piece of fractal art is the creation of a Canadian DeviantArt illustrator by the name of mynameishalo (or, to use his account name, Jeff).
 Made with an apophymator script, this explosive and stunning image is available to buy as a hi-res print.
 What's more, if you're looking for artistic tips from this fractal fiend, head over to his DeviantArt page to find an in depth apophymator tutorial.

 04. Water Lilies

 These fractal flames were created by Roger Johnston and are an "extension of the iterated function system class of fractals".
 Johnston has been creating fractal art for years and stands as one of the most impressive and unique creators in the field.
 We love his gorgeous use of colour and intricate details.

 05. Jorge Abalo